Sackboy: Appearances in other media

 A major appearance for Sackboy is in PlayStation All-Stars Battle Royale in which PlayStation characters fight in arenas based on their relative games.
-LittleBigPlanet's arena was called Dreamscape which crossed over with the popular PlayStation game Buzz!.
+LittleBigPlanets arena was called Dreamscape which crossed over with the PlayStation game Buzz!.
 Sackboy is a playable character using bounce pads and the Cakinator from LittleBigPlanet 2 and the Pop-it menu from the LittleBigPlanet series, along with other direct references to the game.
 This appearance was the first time the character had been featured in a T-rated videogame.

 Minecraft created a LittleBigPlanet Mash-up world featuring music and items from the game series, and also included Sackboy and other major characters as costumes for the player.
 Sackboy and the LittleBigPlanet series were referenced in the PlayStation 5 game Astro's Playroom, a celebration of the PlayStation brand.

 Fall Guys hosted an event from 1–5 December 2021 featuring Sackboy as a costume.
 And similarly in Sackboy: A Big Adventure, Fall Guys costumes were added to help promote the game.
 Sackboy has made more prominent appearances in other games, typically as costumes or Easter eggs.
 He appeared in games such as ModNation Racers, The Order: 1886 and Uncharted 3: Drake's Deception.

 In the PlayStation 3 and PlayStation 4 versions of Costume Quest 2, player characters are able to don a Sackboy Halloween costume that lets them play as Sackboy during combat.